-The government has finally announced plans to introduce ‘no fault divorce’, which means divorcing couples no longer have to blame each other for the breakdown of their marriage.
-The reform to the divorce law was announced by Secretary David Gauke on 9th April 2019, and has been welcomed by family lawyers as the beginning of the end to the ‘blame game.’
+The government has finally proposed plans to introduce ‘no fault divorce’, which means divorcing couples no longer have to blame each other for the breakdown of their marriage.
+The proposed reform to the divorce law was announced by Secretary David Gauke on 9th April 2019, and has been welcomed by family lawyers as the beginning of the end to the ‘blame game.’

 The current law states that there is only one ground for divorce – namely, the irretrievable breakdown of marriage.
 To evidence that a marriage has broken down irretrievably, an individual must rely upon either:

 Many divorcing couples wish to initiate the divorce process straight away and do not wish to wait at least two years for various reasons.
 This means, without no fault Divorce, one spouse would have to blame the other spouse by relying upon adultery or unreasonable behaviour.
 This can raise tensions in an already emotionally charged situation.
 Divorce is stressful, and blame impacts on the couple’s ability to resolve their finances – but more importantly, it exposes children to an ongoing conflict between their parents.

 The need for a change to divorce laws followed the Supreme Court decision in the case of Owens -v- Owens.
 Mrs Owens wanted to divorce her husband after 40 years and alleged that the marriage had broken down as evidenced by Mr Owens unreasonable behaviour.
 Mr Owens refused to agree to the divorce petition and the Supreme Court rejected Mrs Owens appeal.
 This means the couple must remain married until 2020, despite the fact that the judge found that the marriage had broken down.

 The proposed changes for no fault Divorce mean that an individual who wishes to get divorced will simply have to state that the marriage has broken down irretrievably; there will no longer be a requirement to evidence one of five reasons for the breakdown.